hi-swapx/docs/README.md

 </img>
 </p>

+**Welcome to SwapX — The Omni-chain DEX Hub**

-SwapX is a decentralized token exchange system based on the Uniswap v2/v3 protocol, providing users with a complete digital asset management solution.
+SwapX is a decentralized token exchange system built on the powerful **Uniswap v2/v3** protocols.
+By deeply integrating the industry-leading **Li.Fi** aggregation protocol, SwapX has evolved from a single-chain DEX into an omni-chain liquidity hub.
+We aim to provide users with a one-stop digital asset management solution featuring cross-chain, cross-protocol, and fiat-to-crypto capabilities.

-This repository is the source of all documents related to SwapX, providing a complete resource for developers, contributors, and users who want to explore, understand, and build SwapX.
-The documents cover SwapX's unique features, technical specifications, integration guides, and best practices for efficient use.
+As the core engine of the **Xone Ecosystem**, SwapX not only supports lightning-fast on-chain swaps but also breaks down barriers between blockchains to create a truly seamless cryptocurrency trading environment.

+---

 ## Table of Contents